 Imposter syndrome is the pervasive sense of not being who other people think you are.
-In academia it manifests as a feeling that while everyone else arrived where they are by being smart, you are not smart and are here because of some vast system error which let the likes of you through.
+In academia it manifests as a feeling that while everyone else arrived where they are by being exceptional, you are only exceptional in a bad sense and are here because of some vast system error which let the likes of you through.
 Do not worry though, as pretty soon someone will notice and you will be found out, and then – no more imposter syndrome, back to the attic with you.

 Here are its key elements:

 - I don’t belong here/should not be here.
-Everyone else knows it but is too polite to say.
+Everyone else knows it but is too polite/busy to say.

 - Everyone else knows what they are doing.
 Everything I say/do is wrong or embarrassing.